 All quilt appraisals will be done during the quilt show hours of 10:00am – 5:00pm, June 1-2, 2018.
 Please contact Rita Funk (firstname.lastname@example.org) to schedule an appointment.

 Alice McElwain, an American Quilter’s Society (AQS) Certified Appraiser will be available by appointment during the show to give written appraisals of quilts.
-She is also a member of the Professional Association of Appraisers of Quilted Textiles (PAAQT).
+She is also a member of the Professional Association of Appraisers of Quilted Textiles (PAAQT), MOKA (a quilt study group of Missouri, Oklahoma, Kansas and Arkansas), and is an award-winning quilt in both local and national competitions,.

 The appraisal process is not a critique of your work.
 Therefore, it is not necessary for you to be present for the appraisal.
 The completed appraisal will be mailed to you within ten days of the close of the show.
 (The appraiser has communicated to us that she needs the extra time to do a better job with outside library sources.
 She never knows in advance what she is going to see at the table.)